 In the event that your child will be absent for a prolonged time, please call the school and upon request, we will arrange a homework package.

 Personal Property/Cellular Phones

-Students are discouraged from bringing toys and other valuable personal property to school.
-Electronic equipment is very valuable and might get lost; therefore it should not be brought to school.
+Students are discouraged from bringing toys and other valuable personal property to school such as electronics.
+Electronic equipment is very valuable and might get lost; therefore, it should not to be brought to school.
 The school is not responsible for personal items that are lost, damaged or stolen.
 All clothing, footwear, and supplies should be clearly labelled so that lost items can be easily identified and returned to the student.
-Student use of cell phones and other electronic communication devices is not permitted in the school and on school property unless directed by the teacher/school.
-This applies at locker breaks, class changes and lunch hour.
-School officials may confiscate devices from students if they are used in violation of the policy.
-The complete policy is available at the school and on the divisional website should families wish to review it.
-Could include link to that policy JICJ

 Lunch Time Procedures and Expectations